How To Cook Your Compost And Why

 How To Cook Your Compost:

-1. Light loosen up the soil that is already there.
+1. Lightly loosen up the soil that is already there.

-2. Add to your soil any new compost, sandy or mulch.
+2. Add to your soil any new compost, sand or mulch.

-4. Now water ever thing just enough to make it moist but not to make mud.
+4. Now water every thing just enough to make it moist but not to make mud.